jborean93/PSWSMan/README.md

 Documentation for this module and details on the cmdlets included can be found [here](docs/en-US/PSWSMan.md).
 This is currently an unreleased project and is meant to replace [my omi fork](https://github.com/jborean93/omi) as the way PowerShell uses WSMan as a client.
-The following things still need to be done before this could replace the `PSWSMan` PSGallery package:

-+ Check what would be involved to get working on macOS ARM - MonoMod is currently incompatible
-+ Add more documentation and automation around the tests
-  + Create script/playbook that builds the various Windows/Linux/PowerShell permutations and `test.settings.json` files for easier integration testing

 ## Requirements